 The Royal Horticultural Society's Wisley Garden is where keen English gardeners go to be inspired.
 Its world famous collection of plants has been developing for more than 100 years and there is always something new to see, any time of year.
 Spread out over 240 acres in Woking, Surrey, about an hour's drive from Central London, Wisley is a lovely, peaceful place for a stroll as well as a demonstration garden full of practical garden design ideas and cultivation techniques.

-A new lake, intended to bring environmental benefits to the whole of Wisley and colonised by molluscs, damselflies, dragonflies and amphibians, surrounds The Glasshouse.
+A new lake, intended to bring environmental benefits to the whole of Wisley and colonized by mollusks, damselflies, dragonflies, and amphibians, surrounds The Glasshouse.

 How to Get There

-- By Train: Trains from London Waterloo Station leave regularly for nearby West Byfleet or Woking.
-Round trip fare (in 2016) to either station is about £14 when bought in advance as two one-way, off-peak tickets.
+- By train: Trains from London Waterloo Station leave regularly for nearby West Byfleet or Woking.
 Take a taxi for the short ride from the station.
 On weekdays during the summer months, a special bus service operates from Woking Station to Wisley.